tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Today's class will be a fairly gentle ramp up to the rest of the week.
 It will provide students with the skills to work with time series data in pandas (e.g. slicing rows by date), and it will furnish them with necessary concepts for days 2 and 3.
 The first half of the day will focus on identifying what time series analysis is and how it is used.
 The second half will emphasize scaling time series analysis using machine learning algorithms.

+* It is important to emphasize the role of machine learning in time series analysis and advanced analytics (the application of advanced statistical models and intelligent algorithms).
+Today's class, and the unit in its entirety, will begin the students' journey into **machine learning**.
+For some students, machine learning is their reason for choosing the curriculum.
+For others, machine learning may be intimidating and unreachable.
+Remember to communicate concepts in simple terms, reminding students that machine learning is just the application of statistics using Python libraries in order to analyze data and make predictions regarding behavior and outcomes.
+Foster confidence and understanding by pacing explanations and demonstrations.
+Explanatory examples have been provided to assist with this.

 * The mathematical details of tools such as Hodrick-Prescott filter are discussed in some detail.
 They are provided to give students an understanding of what happens under the hood.
 However, do not get so bogged down in explaining the niceties that derails the pace of the class.

 * The goal should be to transmit the mathematical and statistical concepts and approaches at a level required to complete the activity.
 Students should then independently research and reinforce the concepts outside of class.